 ITS operates over 7,500 access points on the academic and residential sides of campus.
 We provide Wi-Fi 802.11 AC operating on 2.4GHz and 5GHz spectrums.
 Users have three available wireless networks that devices can connect to:

 eduroam - RIT's preferred network for RIT community members and visitors from other eduroam participating institutions.

 RIT-WiFi- For devices that do not support WPA2-Enterprise (802.1X Authentication).

 RIT-Guest - RIT's Guest Network for Visitors (Access to RIT Network Services are limited).

-Most users connecting from Windows, macOS, or Linux should connect to the wireless network RIT.
+Most users connecting from Windows, macOS, or Linux should connect to eduroam.
+You can connect by visiting rit.edu/wifi.
 Game consoles and media streaming devices usually do not support WPA2-Enterprise.
-These devices will have to be manually registered on start.rit.edu and use wireless network RIT-Legacy.
+These devices will have to be manually registered on start.rit.edu and use wireless network RIT-WiFi.